 This paper, Through-wall Human Pose Estimation Using Radio Signals, is extracted from a paper in CVPR2018 published by Dina Katabi, a famous team in the wireless communication field, and demonstrates accurate human pose estimation through walls and occlusions.
+In this paper, the system RF-pose designed by wireless signals can accurately predict human activities, and it also has very accurate prediction results when the environment is blocked by walls and other obstacles.

 The paper named Precise Power Delay Profiling with Commodity Wi-Fi is written by Yaxiong Xie, Mo Li`s student in Nayang Technological University.
 This note is a recap in a easy-to-understand manner.